Owlwood Estate: Subsequent owners

 The second owner, Texas entrepreneur Joseph Drown, founder of the Hotel Bel Air, only lived at 141 South Carolwood for two years and made no major changes to the estate.
 The third owner was Joe Schenck (1878–1961), the first president of United Artists and chairman of 20th Century Fox.
 During his ownership, Marilyn Monroe, a close friend, was a regular visitor.
 He sold the estate in 1956 to William Keck of Superior Oil.

 In the 1960s, Tony Curtis (1925–2010) purchased the estate from Mr. Keck.
 In 1967, Sonny Bono (1935–1998) and Cher attended a birthday party at the estate; Cher fell in love with the estate but Curtis refused to sell his beloved Carolwood.
 But when he began filming in London a few years later, he called Cher.
 She and Sonny purchased the estate and she began an extensive design project.
-When it was completed, Architectural Digest featured 141 South Carolwood Drive in the May/June 1974.
+When it was completed, Architectural Digest featured 141 South Carolwood Drive in the May/June 1974 issue.

 In 1976, Cher sold the estate to Chase and Ralph Mishkin, who renamed it "Owlwood", in honor of the owls that lived in the towering trees on the property.
 After only two years, they sold Owlwood to the eighth owner, Ghazi Alta, an investor from Monaco.
 Alta then acquired the neighboring 4.6-acre estate at 10060 Sunset Boulevard, which had been owned by Bill Osco, the producer of Flash Gordon, and prior to that the Olympic swimmer and actress Esther Williams.
 Alta sold 141 South Carolwood Drive and 10060 Sunset Boulevard to Dawn and Roland Arnall in 2002.
 They added an adjacent estate at 10010 Sunset Boulevard, and the street, South Carolwood Drive, to the original estate.

-In 2016, Owlwood, known as "The Crown Jewel of Holmby Hills," was quietly shown to vetted buyers as a private off-market listing at a sales price of $150 million.
+In 2016, Owlwood, known as "The Crown Jewel of Holmby Hills", was quietly shown to vetted buyers as a private off-market listing at a sales price of $150 million.
 Owlwood was never listed for sale in the MLS, publicized or advertised.